melroy89/melroy-blog/content/posts/2016-12-26-pokemon-go-science-behind.md

 ![Two measurements narrow down our position to 2 points](/images/2016/07/200px-Sphere3-intersect.svg.png "Three measurements narrow down our position to 2 points")

 When your phone consist of a cheap GPS module, you could consider to buy a **Bluetooth GPS Receiver** that works with Android/iOS.
 Although I hear the game can't handle the Bluetooth GPS receiver too bad.
-Because Pokemon GO may block Bluetooth GPS Receivers, <span id="result_box" class="short_text" lang="en"><span class="">because</span> <span class="alt-edited">they think you are</span> hacking.
-In fact, there are a lot of GPS fakers released for Pok<span class="st">é</span>mon GO.</span>
+Because Pokemon GO may block Bluetooth GPS Receivers, because they think you are hacking.
+In fact, there are a lot of GPS fakers released for Pokémon GO.
 Besides a Bluetooth GPS Receiver you can just hold in your hand/pocket, there are other fancy products in the making; like the [Pokedrone](https://www.trndlabs.com/featured_item/pokedrone/).
 A small drone which can be used to catch pokemons on water for instance (the product itself is not yet released).

-I think Pokemon GO should also use other sensors like magnetometer, accelerometer or <del>gyroscope</del> (gyroscope is already used when you rotate your screen).
-This makes it harder for cheater to cheat, although the Pok<span class="st">é</span>drone may not work anymore.
+I think Pokemon GO should also use other sensors like magnetometer, accelerometer or ~~gyroscope~~ (gyroscope is already used when you rotate your screen).
+This makes it harder for cheater to cheat, although the Pokédrone may not work anymore.

 ## Bugs (not Caterpie)